artkonekt/acl/README.md

 If we follow the previous example, the first response will be a collection with the `delete article` permission and the second will be a collection with the `edit article` permission and the third will contain both.

-### Using Blade directives
+### Blade Directives

-This package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+This package also adds Blade directives to verify whether the currently logged-in user has all or any of a given list of roles.

 Optionally you can pass in the `guard` that the check will be performed on as a second argument.

 #### Blade and Roles

 Test for a specific role:

 ```blade
 @role('writer')
     I am a writer!